Sell A Solar Home in Phoenix

 Financing Solar Homes

-In the Phoenix area during the first half of 2014, 3 out of 4 solar home buyers financed the purchase of their home.
+In the Phoenix area, roughly 80% of the solar home buyers financed the purchase of their home.
 Depending upon the type of solar system on your home, mortgage lenders may have guidelines that could affect the buyer’s ability to buy your solar home.
 Be sure your real estate agent knows how conventional, FHA, and VA guidelines affect the sale of a home with solar and how to navigate around any potential hurdles that could hinder the sale of the solar home.

 Solar Home Disclosures

+Even with updates to the standard seller property home disclosure, solar is a mere line item disclosure comment that fails to fully inform a potential buyer about the basic configuration let alone the savings that the solar provides the Phoenix homeowner.
 I am surprised we have not heard more about this topic in the news but I am sure there will be a host of issues coming up in the future if real estate agents are not proactive about properly disclosing to home buyers about the type of solar system, the condition of the equipment, and the costs associated with the solar array.
-In current real estate documentation, there is cursory comments about disclosing any electrical systems though solar is not spelled out directly.
-Real estate purchase contracts do not provide for a requirement of the buyer to assume a solar lease if one currently exists on the property, even if it is already prepaid and if the real estate agents use current real estate contracts, there is no provision requiring the buyer to assume the lease.
+The standard real estate purchase contract does not have a requirement of the buyer to assume a solar lease if one currently exists on the property unless the proper solar lease/loan assumption addendum is used.
 If selling your home, be sure to properly disclose your solar system, provide for disclaimers stating that past performance is not a guarantee for future solar performance, and include a contingency in the offer for the buyer to review and apply to take over the existing solar lease.
 Fortunately for me, I have already created documents for the purchase contract and seller property disclosure that provide additional protection for home solar home sellers.

 Solar Home Inspections

-Much like disclosures, I am waiting for inspection issues to begin to crop up as home buyers purchase solar homes.
-Besides needing to disclose the basics about your solar system, what happens if it is not operating as it was designed to do?
+Home inspectors do not inspect solar panels or any of the attached solar electrical equipment like an inverter, wiring, racking, etc. Besides needing to disclose the basics about your solar system, what happens if it is not operating as it was designed to do?
 The real estate contract provides general language covering electrical issues with the home but what about solar?
 What happens if the solar system stops working six months after closing.
 I can guarantee that you will be receiving a phone call from an attorney if the air conditioner stopped working and cost the home buyer thousands of dollars if it stopped working shortly after closing…is solar really that much different?
+You need a real estate broker that can help limit you with these issues before they become one.